RIMMER: Turkey - ‘Let nothing astonish you’

 Space Cadet

-That is plan B though.
+That is plan B, though.
 His ego of planetary dimensions would sorely miss the centenary of the Turkish Republic in 2023 for which he had such grand plans.
-He won’t get to stand on a platform, wearing aviators and that dodgy green blazer, watching military parades and airforce flypasts.
+He wouldn’t get to stand on a platform, wearing aviators and that dodgy green blazer, watching military parades and airforce flypasts.

-He will miss the launches of Istanbul Kanal, a Turkish Electric Vehicle, a Turkish fighter jet, a Turkish nuclear power plant and a Turkish space mission and his other demented, dictator feverdreams.
-A few years back Erdogan promised to make contact with the moon by 2023 although making food affordable might be more popular.
-Right now, a majority of Turks would gladly shove a rocket up his fundament, and despatch him to the firmament.
+He will miss the launches of Istanbul Kanal, a Turkish electric vehicle, a Turkish fighter jet, a Turkish nuclear power plant (NPP) and a Turkish space mission and his other demented dictator feverdreams.
+A few years back Erdogan promised to make contact with the moon by 2023, although making food affordable might be more popular.
+Right now, a majority of Turks would gladly shove a rocket up his fundament and despatch him to the firmament.
 Perhaps space could accommodate his self-esteem.

 Just brazen it out